Part 2: Millennials and Credit Unions

 Millennials get a lot of flack—they’re selfish, they’re entitled, they’re apathetic… Fair or not (and it’s mostly not), the bottom line is: Millennials are changing everything, and, as the largest generation in history, figuring out how to do business with them is essential for the future of your credit union.

 Thanks to the world in which they grew up, Millennials are also approaching adulthood in different ways than previous generations.
 They are postponing marriage and having families, and record numbers of them, compared with previous generations, say they have no religious affiliation.
 They are also far more tolerant than previous generations.
-Polls show they are far less prone to casting negative moral judgments on LGBTQ issues, interracial marriages, single mothers, mother with young children working outside the home, and unwed couples living together.
+Polls show they are far less prone to casting negative moral judgments on LGBTQ issues, interracial marriages, single mothers, mothers with young children working outside the home, and unwed couples living together.
 This general acceptance means no one is left out or shunned from the table, everyone’s ideas can be heard.

 As a result, Millennials are a generation defined by their coping mechanisms, and a subsequent refusal to be defeated by the obstacles, instead are inventing new and better ways around them.
 For better or worse, this has produced a “make the best of it” attitude but with the caveat of questioning everything the rest of us view as set in stone.

 - Millennials are approaching adulthood in ways we haven’t seen in earlier generations.
 They are willing to sacrifice, take risks, work together, move back home, and take on multiple challenges to get where they want to go.
 Stable careers and steady paychecks aren’t what drives them.
 Finding happiness, a sense of accomplishment, opportunities for innovative thinking, and a feeling of social responsibility in their work and lives is key.